matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig-with-fence/README.md

 ## Shoutout

 My *very* first exposure to anything like this was through the really cool Udemy course, [**Fusion 360 for Woodworkers**](https://www.udemy.com/share/101YGAAEITdlpRTHQF/).
 At the time I built this project, I had only made it about ~1/2 through the course and was so excited I had to pause it and go build my own project.
 Highly recommend the course for any woodworker that wants to learn to use 3D modelling software.
-Note - I have no affiliation to the course author and do not receive any form of compensation for this recommendation.
+Note - I have no affiliation to the course author and do not receive any form of compensation from the author or Udemy for this recommendation.

 ## Results